 The insurance levy is allocated to insurance companies as a proportion of the FCA and PRA regulatory fees and requested on the same invoice as the FCA/PRA fees.
-We are proposing to raise £1.1m from the insurance levy in 2019/20 and we will confirm the levy rate to be applied on the basis of the FCA/PRA fees once these are confirmed.
+We are proposing to raise £1.1m from the insurance levy in 2019/20 and we will apply the levy rate necessary to secure this as proportion of the FCA/PRA fees.